platonic-io/detsys-testkit/README.md

 ## detsys-testkit

+*This is an alpha release, please don't share it widely just yet, thanks!*

 System tests are usually slow, non-deterministic and should therefor be used sparsely -- this project tries to turn this idea on its head.